0xPARC/0xparc-intro-book/src/ipa.typ

 The Inner Product Argument (IPA) is a protocol that kind of resembles the older Sum-Check (described in @sumcheck) in spirit:
-Penny and Victor will do a series of interactions which allow Penny to prove to Victor that $v$ is good.
+Peggy and Victor will do a series of interactions which allow Peggy to prove to Victor that $v$ is good.
-And Penny will be able to do this without having to reveal all of the $a_i$'s, $b_i$'s, and $c$.
+And Peggy will be able to do this without having to reveal all of the $a_i$'s, $b_i$'s, and $c$.

 (I think we missed a chance to call this "Inner Product Interactive Proof